 Unlike normal carports, our carport is located on the back of the house facing our back yard and a nice wooded area.
 Since we have ample driveway space, we rarely parked our car in the carport simply because it made things feel more open and gave us a sense of an “outdoor entry”.
 As you can see from the before photos, the space was far from inviting and completely lacking personality.
 As we rolled ideas around, we decided to turn the carport into a covered patio.
 After a moderate amount of elbow grease and TLC, we now have a cozy area to hang out in, enjoy the scenery and the great outdoors.

 When we bought the house, this little bathroom was a dark, dingy green with dated fixtures.
 We ripped out the old, extra low vanity and replaced it with a crisp, white one complete with new countertops.
 We also replaced the dated toilet and had much of the plumbing repaired.
 The next step in this space is to add a mirror and some wall art. // Paint Color: Anonymous by Behr

 This was the first project we tackled.
 About an hour after we got the keys, we were knocking out the vanity.
 We gutted the entire bathroom and started from scratch.
 In order to bring in a larger, more substantial vanity, we knocked out the smallest of the two linen closets in the hallway.
 Ordinarily, we wouldn’t sacrifice storage for space, but in this case, it proved to be the right decision for us.

 Our living room is open to kitchen and dining area – which is great when we have a lot of friends and family over.
 It”s not nearly “finished” and probably the room that’s currently furthest away from the style we’re wanting to achieve.
 However, it looks a lot different than when we were handed the keys to the house.
 We removed all of the chair railing and replaced the painted paneling with new drywall.
 We also refinished the floors and painted the walls, trim and the ceiling.
-Our future plans for this room includes new furniture, beefing up the fireplace with a reclaimed wood mantle and installing built-ins along the wall the TV is on. // Paint Color: Cobblestone by Martha Stewart
+Our future plans for this room includes new furniture, beefing up the fireplace and installing built-ins along the wall the TV is on. // Paint Color: Cobblestone by Martha Stewart